QIWEB/QIWEB.github.io/_posts/2018-06-01-how to build your own gitlab server.md

 6.Keep the service running;<br>

 Note that by default you have already installed MySQL server (or MariaDB) and nginx.
-If not, find out how to install and configure these
+If not, <br>

-dependencies.
+find out how to install and configure these dependencies.
 Of course, you can also use the SQLite database.<br>

 to be continued。。。